dzlab/dzlab.github.io/_posts/2021-08-09-elasticsearch_bert.md

     embeddings = model.encode(text)
     doc['embeddings'] = embeddings.tolist()
 ```
-> Note: we covert the embeddings into list of double in order to serialize later back to json and sending it as payload for Elasticsearch index API.
+> Note: we covert the embeddings into list of double in order to serialize it later back to json and sending it as payload for Elasticsearch index API.

 Second, we sotre the documents along with the calculating embeddings into the `test` index:
 ```python